 - 17. Enacting legislation to protect and promote breastfeeding: Member States should enact legislation and fully implement the International Code of Marketing of Breast-milk Substitutes and subsequent World Health Assembly resolutions.
-22 Member States that have full provisions in law for the Code should set up monitoring systems to identify violations and apply appropriate enforcement measures, and those that have some provisions or none should strengthen their regulations.
+Member States that have full provisions in law for the Code should set up monitoring systems to identify violations and apply appropriate enforcement measures, and those that have some provisions or none should strengthen their regulations.
 To complement the regulatory measures, it is important that mothers receive support to practise appropriate infant and young child feeding through education and enabling environments in health facilities, communities and the workplace. - 18.
-Regulating the marketing of foods and non-alcoholic beverages:23 Member States should implement the WHO recommendations on marketing of foods and non-alcoholic beverages to children.
-The AFRO regional nutrient profile model should be adopted by Member States to identify foods whose marketing should be restricted.
+Regulating the marketing of foods and non-alcoholic beverages: Member States should implement the WHO recommendations on marketing of foods and non-alcoholic beverages to children.
+The AFRO regional nutrient profile model should be adopted and adapted by Member States to identify foods whose marketing should be restricted in line with national dietary goals.
 Possible restrictions include banning advertising, sponsorship, brand mascots or popular characters, point-of-purchase displays and online promotions. - 19.
 Strengthening legislation and regulatory systems for food safety: This should be done to ensure safety along the food chain in line with Codex Alimentarius standards, as well as to address antimicrobial resistance.
-With reference to the use of pesticides, Member States should be guided by the international code of conduct that aims to protect human health and the environment.24 International agreements on food safety standards that are binding on all Member States regarding products for home markets and for export should be negotiated at appropriate regional forums. - 20.
-Defining food labelling standards: Member States should impose a minimum requirement for packaged foods to carry a legible list of ingredients, and per 100-unit content of energy, protein,
+Laboratory capacity to test for nutrition content and the safety of foods needs to be strengthened.
+With reference to the use of pesticides, Member States should be guided by the international code of conduct that aims to protect human health and the environment.
+International agreements on food safety standards that are binding on all Member States regarding products for home markets and for export should be negotiated at appropriate regional forums.